hzxie/Multiplex-Socket/README.md

 ## Introduction

+This is the homework of *Advanced Programming for Internet* in [Harbin Institute of Technology](http://www.hit.edu.cn).

+The project contains two projects:

+### Multiplex Server

 A TCP and UDP multiplex service for file transfer service using select.

-The server can accept both TCP and UDP connections.
+The server can accept both TCP and UDP connections [Learn More](http://www.binarytides.com/packet-sniffer-code-c-linux/).

-This is the homework of *Advanced Programming for Internet* in [Harbin Institute of Technology](http://www.hit.edu.cn).
+### Packet Sniffer

+Packet sniffers that intercept the network traffic flowing in and out of a system through network interfaces.

+The sniffer uses a raw socket when put in recvfrom loop receives all incoming packets.

 ## Setup